jwbay/i18next-json-sync/README.md

 An extraneous key in ru.json was deleted and keys from en.json copied over.
 Plurals are mapped between languages according to the [i18next suffix rules](http://i18next.com/docs/plurals/).

+> Note: Languages with only one suffix shared for singular and plural forms will not provide plural mappings if they are used as the primary language.

 This works on one folder at a time, but can deal with whatever the files glob returns.
 Files are grouped into directories before processing starts.
 Folders without a 'primary' found are ignored.